8 Tips To Prepare Your Amazon PPC Campaigns for Black Friday & Cyber Monday

 3. Pause targets with an ACOS 2–3 times higher than your target ACOS or with notably low conversion rates and high ACOS.

-Since CPCs are considerably higher during these days, you need to ensure that you’re spending on the right keywords and targets.
+Since CPCs are considerably higher these days, you need to ensure you’re spending on the right keywords and targets.
 This one-time exercise before the event will help you ensure that your ad spends are directed toward targets that work well for your account and not on underperforming ones.

 2. Increase Bids to Be Competitive